Dragons of Glory: Reception

 Doug Traversa reviewed the adventure in Space Gamer/Fantasy Gamer No. 80.
-He notes that "Despite its module format, this is not another AD&D adventure, but a separate self-contained wargame".
-Traversa commented that "On first inspection, the game appears to be a real winner.
+He notes that "despite its module format, this is not another AD&D adventure, but a separate self-contained wargame".
+Traversa commented that "on first inspection, the game appears to be a real winner.
 The counters are beautiful, the maps are done in water color, which gives them an aged appearance.
-The rules are easy to read, and many of the mechanics are right out of TSR's old Divine Right game."
-After noting the lower-than-usual price, he commented that "Unfortunately, the old adage, 'You get what you pay for', seems to apply here.
+The rules are easy to read, and many of the mechanics are right out of TSR's old Divine Right game".
+After noting the lower-than-usual price, he commented that "unfortunately, the old adage, 'You get what you pay for', seems to apply here.
 The rules are shoddy, full of unanswered questions, and the scenario booklet if full of errors.
-After playing one basic scenario and two campaign games, we came up with over twenty serious rules omissions and found several errors in the set-up instructions for scenario 2."
-Traversa concluded his review by saying "In a short review it would not be desirable to list all the problems with this game; but rest assured, there are enough to give players a real headache.
+After playing one basic scenario and two campaign games, we came up with over twenty serious rules omissions and found several errors in the set-up instructions for scenario 2".
+Traversa concluded his review by saying that "it would not be desirable to list all the problems with this game; but rest assured, there are enough to give players a real headache.
 I sent a list of our questions to TSR, and until I get a reply, Dragons of Glory will sit on my shelf.
 Playing it is not worth the effort.
 Until a comprehensive errata sheet comes out, avoid this game.
-If one does come out, Dragons of Glory could go from being the dog of the year to being a very enjoyable game."
+If one does come out, Dragons of Glory could go from being the dog of the year to being a very enjoyable game".